Hindutva: United India (Akhand Bharat)

+Scholar, Janaki Bakhle, identifies territorial unity as a central element of Savarkar's political thought, while author, Vinayak Chaturvedi similarly discusses Savarkar's opposition to the partition of India in 1947 and his conception of an indivisible Indian nation.
+Different Hindutva groups have broadly identified Akhand Bharat as a core territorial ideal that has been shared by Savarkar, the RSS, the Bharatiya Jana Sangh, and later the Bharatiya Janata Party.

 Separatism

-Hindutva ideology is also described to be separatist in its form.
-Siddharth Varadarajan writes that Hindutva separatism seeks to depart from the "philosophical, cultural and civilisation mores of the country, including Hinduism itself".
+In the book, Gujarat: The Making of a Tragedy (2002), Siddharth Varadarajan postulated that while Hindutva supports the territorial integrity of India, its ideological practices can be considered a form of psychological separatism, and writes that this separatism seeks to depart from the "philosophical, cultural and civilisation mores of the country, and from more traditional and inclusive Hinduism values.
+Scholar, Anthony Parel, has asserted that "the agendas of Hindutva though strong on the issues of self-identity and self-definition, have tended to be separatist".

-The Hindu Mahasabha received funding from various princely states and advocated for their continued independence following India's liberation from British rule.
+During the partition of India in 1947, which the Hindu Mahasabha broadly opposed, it also received funding from various princely states and advocated for their continued independence following India's liberation from British rule.
 Savarkar, in particular, praised Hindu-majority princely states such as Mysore, Agra and Oudh, and Travancore, describing them as "progressive."
 He defended their autocratic authority, referring to these states as "citadels of organised Hindu power."

 Pseudohistory

 According to Jaffrelot, the Hindutva ideology has roots in an era where the fiction in ancient Indian mythology and Vedic antiquity was presumed to be valid.
 This fiction was used to "give sustenance to Hindu ethnic consciousness."
 Its strategy emulated the Muslim identity politics of the Khilafat movement after World War I, and borrowed political concepts from the West—mainly German.
 Hindutva organisations treat events in Hindu mythology as history.
 Hindutva organisations have been criticised for their belief in statements or practices that they claim to be both scientific and factual but are incompatible with the scientific method.

 According to Anthony Parel, a historian and political scientist, Savarkar's Hindutva, Who is a Hindu? published in 1923 is a fundamental text of Hindutva ideology.
 It asserts, states Parel, India of the past to be "the creation of a racially superior people, the Aryans.
 They came to be known to the outside world as Hindus, the people beyond the Indus River.
 Their identity was created by their race (Jati) and their culture (Sanskriti).
 All Hindus claim to have in their veins the blood of the mighty race incorporated with and descended from the Vedic fathers.
 They created a culture—an ensemble of mythologies, legends, epic stories, philosophy, art and architecture, laws and rites, feasts and festivals.
 They have a special relationship to India: India is to them both a fatherland and a holy land."
 Savarkar's text presents the "Hindu culture as a self-sufficient culture, not needing any input from other cultures," which is "an unhistorical, narcissistic and false account of India's past," states Parel.